gravity-platform/doc/backend-frontend-protocol.md

 is configurable in their settings.
 They SHALL NOT contain hard coded references to a given backend server.

-A HEAD request to / MUST return a Link header pointing to a list of app resources.
-The client MUST include its own version in the request.
+A HEAD request to / MUST return a Link header with a rel value of "meta" pointing to a list of app resources.
+The type of the link SHALL be "application/vnd.graviton.app+json".

+The frontend MUST specifiy its version in the requests X-Version header.
-It MUST return a X-Version header specifying the version of the installed graviton server.
+The backend MUST return a X-Version header specifying the version of the installed graviton server.
 It is REQUIRED that the frontend displays this version along with its own version in a human readable format.
 Both versions MUST adhere to the